daidodo/format-imports-vscode/README.md

 To disable formatting for all exports, just set `"formatExports": false` in the config.

-## Maximum names per line
+# Maximum names per line

-Whether to wrap an `import` statement is decided by `maxBindingNamesPerLine` and `maxDefaultAndBindingNamesPerLine`, as well as `maxLineLength`.
+Whether to wrap an `import` declaration is decided by `maxBindingNamesPerLine` and `maxDefaultAndBindingNamesPerLine`, as well as `maxLineLength`.

-Whether to wrap an `export` statement is decided by `maxExportNamesPerLine`, as well as `maxLineLength`.
+Whether to wrap an `export` declaration is decided by `maxExportNamesPerLine`, as well as `maxLineLength`.

-### `maxBindingNamesPerLine`
+## `maxBindingNamesPerLine`

-For a statement importing only _binding names_, this value determines how many names are allowed before wrapping.
+For a declaration importing only _binding names_, this value determines how many names are allowed before wrapping.

 For example, if you set: